MohammadMQ/KnownUserPHP7/README.md

 - knownuser_php7_language;

 ### How to use this repo
 - Clone this repo and open in visual studio code
+- Create following folders inside the **source_files** folder:
+	- app
+	- public-html
+	- usr/src/myapp
 - Right click docker-compose.yml and choose 'Open in terminal'
 - Inside the terminal run:
 	- docker-compose build